pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 ![Model in PyMC](../_static/chris-pymcon-keynote/PyMC_model_sample_code.png)

-You can simply run the [pm.sample](https://www.pymc.io/projects/docs/en/stable/api/generated/pymc.sample.html) function to fit your model, which automates many of the decisions involved in the process.
+You can simply run the {func}`pymc.sample` function to fit your model, which automates many of the decisions involved in the process.
 This allows you to generate MCMC results with just one line of code, without having to worry about the technical details of the algorithm.
 Thomas Wiecki, one of the founding developers, refers to this as the "automatic inference button".
 Chris's presentation was in October 2020.
 Below find updates to the PyMC library since that keynote.

 ## 2022 (June)